aarac/DeepBehavior/README.md

 To obtain 3D kinematics, we use two camera stereo system.
 It is important that the cameras are synchronized to each other.

-Then, we processed videos obtained from each camera with openpose using the following command line:
+Then, we process videos obtained from each camera with openpose using the following command line:

 ```
 ./build/examples/openpose/openpose.bin --num_gpu 0 --video VIDEONAME.avi --net_resolution "1312x736" --scale_number 4 --scale_gap 0.25 --hand --hand_scale_number 6 --hand_scale_range 0.4 --write_json JSONFOLDERNAME --write_video RESULTINGVIDEONAME.avi